GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

     ![Below the destination URL, next to the the Validation Connection button is a green checkmark, indicating that the connection was validated.](images/Hands-onlabstep-bystep-SecuringPaaSimages/media/image125.png "Validation Connection")

-23. Record the destination URL for later in this exercise.
+23. Record the destination URL for later in this exercise

-24. Select **Publish.**
+24. Select **Publish**

     > NOTE: If you get an error, you may be trying to publish outside of the Azure Virtual Network or you did not setup a DNS/Hosts entry for your custom internal domain.